Bird Club Home

 Field Trip

-Ocean City Area & Beyond [canceled because of snow]
+Ocean City Area & Beyond

 A classic trip to THE prime Maryland winter birding hotspot.
 Click here for a taste of what Ocean City has to offer.
 The Ocean City inlet hosts an unequaled variety of wintering ducks, possibly including all three scoters, Long-tailed, Harlequin, mergansers, and maybe even an eider or two.
 Add to that Red-throated and Common Loons, a grebe or two, Great Cormorant, Northern Gannet, Purple Sandpiper, Ruddy Turnstone, and possibilities of rare gulls or a Razorbill or Murre.
 Over at the 4th St mudflats, there could be some lingering shorebirds, and Brant should be about.
 The ponds in the vicinity should hold an assortment of Canvasback, Redhead, Wigeon, Gadwall, Bufflehead, Ruddy, Teal, Shoveler – a great chance for good views to study the plumages at the time of year when their colors are brightest.
-Depending on locations visited, there could also be good opportunities for wintering sparrows – maybe even a rarity like LeConte’s.
+Depending on locations visited, there could also be good opportunities for wintering sparrows – maybe even a rarity like LeConte’s or Snowy Owl.

 Meet near Dunkin' Donuts in Big Elk Mall, intersection of Rt.
 40 and Rt.
 213 in Elkton at 6:00 a.m. for a full-day trip.
 Bring breakfast, lunch and snack, or money to buy take-out food on the way.